How Credit Card Interest Works in Canada

 PurchasesBalance transfersCash advances

 DescriptionPurchase interest applies to the cost of goods and services bought with a credit card, whether you paid by mail, by phone, in person, or online.Balance transfer interest applies to balances transferred from one credit card to another.Cash advance interest applies to money withdrawn from ATMs using a credit card.
-It may also apply to bill payments and the purchase of bets, gaming chips, lottery tickets, traveller’s cheques, foreign currencies, and wire transfers.
+When you make a cash advance, you're borrowing from your card's credit limit.

 Interest-free grace period21 – 55 daysNoneNone